SelenaHunter/rosewater-theme/README.md

 ## Getting Started

 This theme can be added to your wp-content/themes folder and run as a theme.
+Visit https://selenahunter.github.io/rosewater-theme/ to see it in action.

 ## Built Using